Federal emergency disaster funds could be headed for Pratt County if certain counties of Kansas are declared a federal disaster area.

 Many places in Kansas, especially from the central section and eastward experienced rainfall amounts in August that surpassed what they would normally get for the entire year.

-Page 2 of 2 - The area suffered much damage from flooding and high winds some that were in excess of 100 mph.
+The area suffered much damage from flooding and high winds some that were in excess of 100 mph.